vikrantwiz02/DFP-13/02_Introduction_Background.md

 We propose an **Arduino-based XY Braille Plotter** that replaces the traditional pen with a precision braille stylus actuator (servo motor) to create raised tactile dots on 140-160 GSM paper mounted on a slate backing.
 The system integrates:

 **Hardware Features:**
-- Low-cost XY plotting mechanism using NEMA 17 stepper motors
+- Low-cost XY plotting mechanism using Servo motors with Arduino
 - Servo-actuated braille stylus for precise dot embossing
 - Support for 140-160 GSM paper (standard braille thickness)
 - Integrated microphone and speaker for voice interaction
 - Bluetooth/Wi-Fi connectivity for app control

 **Software Features:**
-- **AI-powered language translation**: Any language → braille script using Liblouis + GPT
+- **AI-powered language translation**: Any language → braille script using Liblouis + Gemini
 - **Image-to-tactile conversion**: Photos/diagrams → raised dot representations
 - **Interactive AI tutor**: Personalized lessons from basics to advanced
 - **Multi-modal control**: Voice commands + React Native mobile app